-Not only should you share your blog posts on your social media accounts over and over again in a well-planned out schedule, you can gain comments and engagement regarding your post.
+Not only should you share your blog posts on your social media accounts over and over again in a well-planned out schedule, but you can also gain comments and engagement regarding your post.

 Add in platforms like Medium and Twitter and you can start to gain some reach.

 At the very least you need a Facebook Business Page.

 At the very least!

 Don’t make people jump through hoops to find you.
 Don’t just have a location page on Facebook.
 It has absolutely no information.
 Use your Facebook Page like you would a shop front.

 Social Media should be used in the same way as your blog, to share valuable information.